huggingface/blog/infini-attention.md

 > Conclusion: with a global learning rate of  3.0x10^-4, and a gating learning rate of 0.01, this allows the gating function to converge.

-Now the balance factors in infini attention are trainable, but 200m llama's loss went NaN after 20B tokens (we tried learning rates from 0.001 to 1.0e-6).
+Now the balance factors in Infini-attention are trainable, but 200m llama's loss went NaN after 20B tokens (we tried learning rates from 0.001 to 1.0e-6).
 So, we ran some generation at the 20B tokens checkpoint (10k training steps), as you can see in the Figure 4a, now it can continue the exact content and recall identities (if knock out the memory, it generated trash).
 But it isn't able to recall the needle in the 1st segment (it does so reliably within the segment).

 ![Figure 4b: generation](./assets/185_infini_attention/exp_51_generation.png)